caffeinatedlabs/cbuilder/README.md

-# Cbuilder
+# cbuilder

-CSV builder inspired by dhh's excellent jbuilder.
+cbuilder is a CSV builder inspired by dhh's excellent jbuilder.
 The goal is a simple DSL for creating CSV files that's better than creating massive custom arrays.

+Have you ever found yourself doing this?

+    Name,First,Last,Company,Address 1,...
+    <% @orders.each do |order|%>
+    <%= order.customer.name %>,<%= customer_firstname(order) %>,<%= customer_lastname(order) %>,...
+    <% end %>

+What if you could do this instead?

+    csv.name        order.customer.name
+    csv.first_name  customer_fullname(order)
+    csv.last_name   customer_lastname(order)
+    ...

+If you're doing any more than 4-5 columns, generating CSV files can be a real pain.
+God forbid you're not simply outputting the attributes of a simple array, and need helpers or other niceties.

+cbuilder is here to make it easier.

 ## Installation